-A student who, on medical or compassionate grounds, is unable to satisfy course requirements during the scheduled course dates may apply for an Incomplete Course Contract approved by the Department Chair prior to the end of the term.
+A student who, on medical, compassionate grounds or based on an approved academic accommodation, is unable to satisfy course requirements during the scheduled course dates may apply for an Incomplete Course Contract.
+The student will fill out an ICC with their instructor and once approved/signed by the instructor, is submitted to the Department Chair for review (include the Academic Department).
 The request must be received and must include the rationale and any supporting medical or other documentation.
 The Chair may approve a temporary grade of incomplete for the course for up to 30 calendar days after the official course end date.
 The Chair/Academic Department will notify the Registrar's Office so that the student's academic record will not be impacted negatively.
 If the student does not fulfill the terms of the Incomplete Course Contract requirements by this time, the grade will change to the grade earned prior to the incomplete contract.